-Table 3.
-Testing results for the Transformer method

 4.3 Method Two: Transformer plus Gaze

 The second model employs a Transformer architecture tailored for vector alignment in pointing- and device-localization tasks, incorporating gaze direction as an additional input.

 4.3.1 Test Results

 The Transformer model with gaze input improved upon the baseline Transformer’s performance.
 On the same test set, it achieved a test accuracy of 95.48%, approximately 3.4% higher than the Transformer-only model.
 Although this gain was slightly below the 5% improvement predicted in Hypothesis 2, it still demonstrates that gaze direction enhances classification performance.
 Precision and recall also improved, with the model achieving an AUC of 0.989, indicating excellent predictive performance.